Professional Builder’s Kieran Nee visits a historic European city to test out the new Toyota Proace van.

 The Long version of Proace Van has a 3,275mm wheelbase, and an extended rear overhang that takes the overall vehicle length to 5,308mm.
 The nine-seat Combi version is available exclusively in Comfort specification, emphasising a balance between versatility and comfort.
 The cargo area in the long version of the van measures 2,862mm long and 1,628mm wide, giving a load volume of 6.1m³.

-The Combi’s Comfort grade adds more sophisticated cabin acoustic treatments for a quieter environment, including proace_van_det_04an acoustic windscreen, a cooled and illuminated glovebox and additional 12V power outlets in the glovebox and rear – useful then for charging both screw gun batteries and tablets.
+The Combi’s Comfort grade adds more sophisticated cabin acoustic treatments for a quieter environment, including an acoustic windscreen, a cooled and illuminated glovebox and additional 12V power outlets in the glovebox and rear – useful then for charging both screw gun batteries and tablets.

 With each vehicle length, Proace Van benefits from left and right side sliding doors and side-hinged rear double doors that open to 180 degrees.
 Maximum payload is up to 1,400kg and the braked trailer towing capacity is up to 2,500kg.